groupon/codeburner/docs/user/filters.md

 ## Filtering vs. Hiding
-As mentioned in the [Findings](/user/findings/) documentation, hiding a finding is limited to that **exact** finding down to line number.
+As mentioned in the [Findings](/user/findings/) documentation, hiding a finding is limited to that **exact** finding, right down to line number.
 There will often be times when you want to exclude a finding from anywhere in the file, or exclude findings from a specific scanner or pertaining to a specific vulnerability, etc.

 Filtering allows you to both hide existing issues and filter out future results matching certain criteria in a flexible way.

 ***

 ## Create a filter
 You can use the filtering interface to generate an exclusion filter for existing and future results based on any combination of fields you want.
-Whatever combination of fields you choose will be used to filter results matching that combination.

 ![filter_finding](images/filter_finding.png)